Build-Week-GigaPet3/BackEnd/README.md

 - A `POST` request to the /api/parents/:id/food/logs endpoint will `create` a new food log entry for specified parent account.

-The API expects to receive information as in the following example:
+The API expects to receive information as in the following example otherwise will fail with a 400 error:

 { \
  "food_item": "apple", \